simplehtmldom/simplehtmldom/docs/HtmlNode/removeAttribute.md

 |-----------|----------------------------------|
 | `name`    | Name of the attribute to remove. |

-Removes the attribute with the speicified name from the current node.
+Removes the attribute with the specified name from the current node.